 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

-By reporting side effects you can help provide more information on the safety of this medicing on the safety of this medicing on the safety of this medicing.
+By reporting side effects you can help provide more information on the safety of this medicine. information on the safety of this medicine than usual Keep this medicine out of the sight and reach of increased levels of liver enzymes seen in blood tests children.